 Our Mortgage Advisors have been in the property market for many years and have seen how it’s influenced by external factors over previous years, especially with politics.
 Our Mortgage Advisors are digging deep into their experience to figure out potential outcomes for customers post-Brexit.
 It would seem that there is a lot of pent-up demand at the moment.

 It is for this reason that we are guiding our clients to make sure they get the full spectrum of opportunities available to them, especially if they’re waiting for the right time to come but this may not work out in their favour.
-If you do have your sights set on moving in on 2020 then we would love for you to come in and chat over your options… We’ll start the process of getting your home valued whilst Estate Agents are quiet.
+If you do have your sights set on moving in on 2020 then we would love for you to come in and chat over your options… we’ll start the process of getting your home valued whilst Estate Agents are quiet.

 The process of getting your home prepared and getting it available on the market may take a few weeks.
 This includes the two or three valuations with secured opinions, a reasonable amount of time for you to decide on an Estate Agent, sign your agency agreement and get the photos finalised.

 It is also important to bare in mind that if you’re thinking this others will be too, so waiting may hinder your chances.
-By the time new year is upon you and your home is up on the market – so is theirs.
+By the time the new year is upon you and your home is up on the market – so is theirs.
 The more houses that appear on the market will mean the more variety of options there are for potential homebuyers, which will most likely lower house prices in your area.

 By keeping ahead of your competitors and delving into the process of getting your home valued now will mean many things, to list a few: